 Additionally I think you could make the argument to the IRS that if a 1099-C was issued in this specific example, it is in error.
 If they actually did report this debt I would suggest you contact the IRS to begin an 1099-C reporting error complaint.

 - Call the IRS and have an IRS representative initiate a Form 1099 complaint.
 The IRS will fill out form 4598, “Form W-2, 1098, or 1099 Not Received, Incorrect or Lost”

-- A letter will be sent to the payer e requesting that they furnish a corrected Form 1099 to the taxpayer within ten days.
-The letter advises the payer of their responsibilities to provide a corrected Form 1099 and of the penalties for failure to do so.
+- A letter will be sent to the entity initiating the 1099 and request that they furnish a corrected Form 1099 to the taxpayer within ten days.
+The letter advises the entity of their responsibilities to provide a corrected Form 1099 and of the penalties for failure to do so.

 - The taxpayer will be sent a letter that provides instructions and a copy of the Form 4598, “Form W-2, 1098, or 1099 Not Received, Incorrect or Lost.”
 The Form 4598 may be used in the event that the payer does not provide you with the corrected Form 1099 in time to file your tax return.